2020 Digital Marketing Insights for Retailers in Ireland

 Below, we’ll cover 27 of the most important insights on how Irish retailers can use digital marketing to improve their profitability and grow their businesses.

-- Invest in a CRM System: CRM stands for customer relationship management, and these systems can make it simpler and easier for you to remain connected with your customers, to streamline processes within your business, and improve your organisation’s profitability.
+CRM stands for customer relationship management, and these systems can make it simpler and easier for you to remain connected with your customers, to streamline processes within your business, and improve your organisation’s profitability.
 You’ll discover a wide range of CRM systems out there, from Salesforce to HubSpot, Pipedrive to Zoho, and each brings something a little different to the table.
 The best advice here is to compare your options, choose one that fits your budget while offering the tools you need, and ensure that it can be implemented easily within your business.
 Not sure which features are the most important to have?
 While there’s no one-size-fits-all solution here, some of the most critical include the following:

 - Contact management